rutar-academic/rutar.org/content/writing/some_tricks_with_unix_pass.md

 ```
 username: <value>
 ```
-You don't need to use `username`: any string not containing the string `: ` is fine.
+You don't need to use `username`: any string not containing the substring `: ` is fine.
 If there is no matching line, the password will be immediately copied to the clipboard.

 To use this function, call it like